catsdata/PyBer_Analysis/README.md

 ## Summary

-A statement summarizing three business recommendations to the CEO for addressing any disparities among the city types
+The following are three business recommendations for the CEO addressing disparities among the city types:

 1.